John T. McMurran: Biography

 In 1827 he was secretary for a committee devoted to honoring the late attorney general of Mississippi Richard Stockton.
-In 1831 he married Mary Louisa Turner, a daughter of Mississippi judge Edward Turner.
-They ultimately had three children together, two of whom survived to adulthood.

 McMurran served at least one term in the Mississippi House of Representatives.
 According to one account, in 1832 he was one of a group of state legislators from the southern section of the state who resigned in protest of the admission to the legislature of representatives from the recently added Chickasaw cession lands in the northern half of the state.
 A special election was announced in October 1836 to fill a legislative seat that he had vacated.
-According to another source he was elected to the state legislature in 1837 for a single term.
+According to another source, he was elected to the state legislature in 1837 for a single term.
 Outside of these political positions, "the law was his chosen sphere, and to that he devoted all the energies of his character.
 He seems to have manifested but little ambition for political preferment."

-In the late 1830s, when he was known as a man of "considerable wealth" he was a director of the four-branch Commercial Bank of Natchez, along with Henry Chotard and Aylette Buckner.
+In the late 1830s, when he was known as a man of "considerable wealth", he was a director of the four-branch Commercial Bank of Natchez, along with Henry Chotard and Aylette Buckner.
 In 1840, after the failure of the Mississippi Rail Road Company, Quitman rejoined McMurran's law practice.
 McMurran & Quitman was said to have been the largest law practice in southwest Mississippi before the American Civil War.